 Here’s why.
 For all of us, success is important.
 There can be a lot of pressure to win by friends, family, associates.
-And the more masculine you are, the more you measure your personal life success in terms of your livelihood quality, e.g. money earned, job satisfaction, status, impact.
+The more you try to do something in life, the more you measure your personal life success in terms of your livelihood quality, e.g. money earned, job satisfaction, status, impact.
 So…

 What do you do for a living?

 Quickly sounds like…